 I first began using FOIA while working in the finance/insurance industry, modeling natural disasters.
 Later, I started a real estate data business called Revaluate, which used data obtained via FOIA to help home buyers assess the quality of life in urban neighborhoods.

-Currently, I maintain a data visualization website called Metrocosm, where I use FOIA to create visualizations covering many topics.
+Currently, I run Elementus, a blockchain transparency project.
+I also have a data visualization website called Metrocosm, where I use FOIA to create visualizations covering many topics.
 My work on Metrocosm has been featured in The Economist, The Washington Post, Time, The Atlantic, World Economic Forum, The Guardian, and others.

 I am also a very happily-married husband, an aspiring vegetarian, a feminist, an information privacy paranoid, a UPenn alum, a Guardian contributor, and an adjunct lecturer at the UPenn School of Design.